Underrepresented Populations in the U.S. Biomedical, Clinical, Behavioral and Social Sciences Research Enterprise

-- Individuals with disabilities, who are defined as those with a physical or mental impairment that substantially limits one or more major life activities, as described in the Americans with Disabilities Act of 1990, as amended (visit ada.gov for details).
-Learn more on the nsf.gov website.
+- Individuals with disabilities, who are defined as those with a physical or mental impairment that substantially limits one or more major life activities, as described in the Americans with Disabilities Act of 1990, as amended.
+See NSF data here.

 Literature shows that women from the above backgrounds face particular challenges at the graduate level and beyond in scientific fields.
-(See, e.g., “Inside the Double Bind, A Synthesis of Empirical Research on Undergraduate and Graduate Women of Color in Science, Technology, Engineering, and Mathematics”)
+(See, e.g., “From the NIH: A Systems Approach to Increasing the Diversity of Biomedical Research Workforce”)

-Upon review of NSF data, and scientific discipline or field related data, NIH institutes, centers, and offices may include women as eligible candidates in faculty-level, diversity-targeted programs to address faculty recruitment, appointment, retention or advancement.
-This option is not available for funding opportunities that do not directly provide structured opportunities for advancement (i.e., Diversity Supplement).
+Upon review of NSF data, and scientific discipline or field related data, NIH encourages institutions to consider women for faculty-level, diversity-targeted programs to address faculty recruitment, appointment, retention or advancement.